ralna/GALAHAD/doc/Julia/rst-dir/qpb_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of general linear constraints.
+		- is a scalar variable of type Int32 that holds the number of general linear constraints.

 	*
 		- h_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.

 	*
 		- H_val

-		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.
+		- is a one-dimensional array of size h_ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that holds the linear term :math:`g` of the objective function.
+		- is a one-dimensional array of size n and type T that holds the linear term :math:`g` of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.

 	*
 		- f

-		- is a scalar of type double, that holds the constant term :math:`f` of the objective function.
+		- is a scalar of type T that holds the constant term :math:`f` of the objective function.

 	*
 		- a_ne

-		- is a scalar variable of type int, that holds the number of entries in the constraint Jacobian matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix :math:`A`.

 	*
 		- A_val

-		- is a one-dimensional array of size a_ne and type double, that holds the values of the entries of the constraint Jacobian matrix :math:`A` in any of the available storage schemes.
+		- is a one-dimensional array of size a_ne and type T that holds the values of the entries of the constraint Jacobian matrix :math:`A` in any of the available storage schemes.

 	*
 		- c_l

-		- is a one-dimensional array of size m and type double, that holds the lower bounds :math:`c^l` on the constraints :math:`A x`.
+		- is a one-dimensional array of size m and type T that holds the lower bounds :math:`c^l` on the constraints :math:`A x`.
 The i-th component of c_l, i = 0, ... , m-1, contains :math:`c^l_i`.

 	*
 		- c_u

-		- is a one-dimensional array of size m and type double, that holds the upper bounds :math:`c^l` on the constraints :math:`A x`.
+		- is a one-dimensional array of size m and type T that holds the upper bounds :math:`c^l` on the constraints :math:`A x`.
 The i-th component of c_u, i = 0, ... , m-1, contains :math:`c^u_i`.

 	*
 		- x_l

-		- is a one-dimensional array of size n and type double, that holds the lower bounds :math:`x^l` on the variables :math:`x`.
+		- is a one-dimensional array of size n and type T that holds the lower bounds :math:`x^l` on the variables :math:`x`.
 The j-th component of x_l, j = 0, ... , n-1, contains :math:`x^l_j`.

 	*
 		- x_u

-		- is a one-dimensional array of size n and type double, that holds the upper bounds :math:`x^l` on the variables :math:`x`.
+		- is a one-dimensional array of size n and type T that holds the upper bounds :math:`x^l` on the variables :math:`x`.
 The j-th component of x_u, j = 0, ... , n-1, contains :math:`x^l_j`.

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- c

-		- is a one-dimensional array of size m and type double, that holds the residual :math:`c(x)`.
+		- is a one-dimensional array of size m and type T that holds the residual :math:`c(x)`.
 The i-th component of c, j = 0, ... , n-1, contains :math:`c_j(x)`.

 	*
 		- y

-		- is a one-dimensional array of size n and type double, that holds the values :math:`y` of the Lagrange multipliers for the general linear constraints.
+		- is a one-dimensional array of size n and type T that holds the values :math:`y` of the Lagrange multipliers for the general linear constraints.
 The j-th component of y, j = 0, ... , n-1, contains :math:`y_j`.

 	*
 		- z

-		- is a one-dimensional array of size n and type double, that holds the values :math:`z` of the dual variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`z` of the dual variables.
 The j-th component of z, j = 0, ... , n-1, contains :math:`z_j`.

 	*
 		- x_stat

-		- is a one-dimensional array of size n and type int, that gives the optimal status of the problem variables.
+		- is a one-dimensional array of size n and type Int32 that gives the optimal status of the problem variables.
 If x_stat(j) is negative, the variable :math:`x_j` most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 	*
 		- c_stat

-		- is a one-dimensional array of size m and type int, that gives the optimal status of the general linear constraints.
+		- is a one-dimensional array of size m and type Int32 that gives the optimal status of the general linear constraints.
 If c_stat(i) is negative, the constraint value :math:`a_i^Tx` most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 .. index:: pair: function; qpb_information
 .. _doxid-galahad__qpb_8h_1a2b77d21a6c613462657e8b7f51b6b1d2: